tomcox23/Coxts2-Portfolio/_posts/2014-01-02-introducing-lanyon.md

 title: 	Professional Proficiency
 ---

-### My professional Proficiencies during the project
+### My Professional Proficiencies during the project

 > Throughout the semester tracker project, I have discovered a lot about how I really work in a team environment particularly when I am one of the least experienced or talented members within a team.
 I found this project very challenging as it was heavily based around html and php.
 Two subjects I have had no experience with especially php.
 As a result, I found myself guiltily letting other members do the harder tasks especially during sprints three to five.
 I did this because I thought I would be able to catch up to the others in terms of knowledge and ability so that I could be more useful later when the tasks became more and more challenging.
 This worked and didn’t work.